-“It is incredible that there are over 50,000 Hondurans that are blind from cataracts just two and a half airline hours from Atlanta; this is an international health issue that can definitely be solved.” -Dr. Alan Kozarsky
+“It is incredible that there are 160,000 Hondurans that are blind from cataract just two and a half airline hours from Atlanta; this is an international health issue that can definitely be solved.” -Dr. Alan Kozarsky

-The doctors of Eye Consultants of Atlanta and its refractive surgery division, Piedmont Better Vision, have initiated a humanitarian campaign with ECHO Foundation several years ago to aid underprivileged patients in Honduras.
-Blindness from cataract is the most common cause of blindness in the world.
-Fortunately, the condition can be easily treated with modern cataract surgery.
+The doctors of Eye Consultants of Atlanta and its refractive surgery division, Piedmont Better Vision, initiated a humanitarian campaign with ECHO Foundation several years ago to aid underprivileged patients in Honduras.